Table of Contents

 A cell is the smallest unit of a living organism, which carries out numerous important biological activities of a living organism.
 Therefore, it is called the structural, fundamental and functional unit of all the living species existing on the planet earth.

-Every living organism is composed of the cell.
-The term cell is initially derived from a Latin word “cella” which implies a small room.
-The cell is the most essential and the smallest unit of living beings.
-Robert Hooke, an English natural philosopher, was the first person who discovered all about the cell and its organelles.
+Every living organism is made up of either a single cell or various cells.
+The term cell is initially derived from the Latin word “cella” which implies a small room.
+The cell is the most essential and smallest unit of living beings.
+Robert Hooke, an English natural philosopher, was the first person who observed microscopic cells for the first time in history.

 In general, an animal body comprises millions to trillions of cells, which are largely involved in several specific and specialized functions.